 If, despite their efforts, they have to confront these ideas, these individuals may try to discredit the source, or attribute the ideas to an incompetent, corrupt, or evil source.

-recent study done by the Pew Research Center found that
+study done by the Pew Research Center found that people who regularly

-people who regularly watch Fox News were far more likely to distrust other news sources.
+watch Fox News were far more likely to distrust other news sources.

-The study found that the level of mistrust among
+The study found that the level of mistrust among regular Fox News

-regular Fox News listeners went significantly beyond the attitudes of the general population
+listeners went significantly beyond the attitudes of the general population